|

 and Massimo Piatelli-Palmarini in "What Darwin Got Wrong" (reviewed

 on the starlarvae blog).
 But those authors don't offer up any new model.
-And the
+And neither do the collected papers in Evolution

-Extended Synthesis doesn't seem to add up to a new model, unless they force
+- the Extended Synthesis add up to a new model.

-If the new data break or threaten to break the Modern Synthesis,
+If new data break or threaten to break the Modern Synthesis,

-then the stage is set for a Kuhnian scientific revolution.
+then biological science is headed towards a Kuhnian revolution.
 The star

-larvae hypothesis describes what a new theory of evolution might look
+larvae hypothesis describes what a new revolutionary theory of evolution might look

-because it puts development front and center.
+like, because it puts endogenous factors front and center in its model of evolution.
 But it goes beyond the toe-in-the-water

 approach of evo-devo to subsume evolution altogether under development.